About Our Team

 James WoodGraphics Manager

 I have an associate degree in electronic repair.
 My education was further enhanced by the US Navy.
 Before joining Missionary TECH Team in 1999, I worked for a major printer in their research and development area as team lead for their maintenance group.
 I developed the abilities to do a little bit of everything, which has served me well as I have serve at TECH, providing support services for those on the front lines of spreading the gospel.
-Plano Bible Church, Plano IL commissioned my wife and I.
+Plano Bible Church, Plano IL commissioned me and my wife (now deceased).

 Joel KreiderGraphic Designer, Print Production Specialist